 You thanked me for taking the time to complete the survey, but I am so glad that there are people who start this survey and I hope it will give lots of information to help the children of today.
 So I would like to thank you for your work and I wish you all the best.

 We are now running a shortened survey to reach more survivors and continue to learn from their experiences.
 Learn more.

 International Survivors’ Survey

-To better understand the unique challenges faced by survivors, the Canadian Centre launched the International Survivors’ Survey in January 2016.
+To better understand the unique challenges faced by survivors, C3P launched the first round of the International Survivors’ Survey in January 2016.
 Over the course of a year and a half, 150 survivors from around the world completed the comprehensive survey, contributing valuable details and information about their experience.

 I had to smile nicely and pretend I liked it just like those women in the movies because that was what the men who would get it wanted to see….
 I just had to deliver what was asked from me.
 And that was the reason I quite soon understood it was meant for other people.